 cookies, cupcakes, cakes or whatever

-step one: nuke your candy
+step one: microwave your candy

 I worked with one starburst at a time.
 Place in a microwave safe dish and microwave for 7 seconds.
 Place between two sheets of wax paper and roll out.